chingu163/brdensity/README.md

 # brdensity
-Deep Learning Approach to Mammographic Breast Density Estimation
+Deep Learning Approach to Mammographic Breast Density Estimation using Tensorflow/Keras (with Convolutional Neural Network)

 This collection accompanies the RSNA abstract for "Practical Approach to using Tensorflow for Computer Vision Research in Radiology: a case example with mammography" It serves as a tutorai for physicians and researchers in medical field to have better understanding of how to actually use deep learning in clinical research.